AMcBain/reLove/README.md

         }
     });

-More examples and information can be found at http://amcbain.github.io/reLove/embed.html
+More examples and information about embedding can be found at http://amcbain.github.io/reLove/embed.html

 License
 -------